Jimmy Buffett songs and pop culture suggest that when you visit the Florida Keys, you should drink a margarita.

 No surprise, then, that Florida Keys breweries have sprouted from the Upper Keys down to Key West.

-On our recent trip through the Keys, however, we didn’t care.
+On our trip through the Keys, however, we didn’t care.

 It was fun to sample a few beers in these atmospheric breweries, each of which offered an ambiance that captures the Keys experience.

-At this writing, there are four operating craft breweries – two in Islamorada mere blocks apart – and two breweries in Key West, each in a unique location.
+At this writing, there are five operating craft breweries – two in Islamorada mere blocks apart – and three breweries in Key West, each in a unique location.
 (There are also a few restaurants that serve their own beer, which we have not included here.)

 Islamorada breweries